stuebersystems/sql.magellan.de/v7/docs/database/views/funktionenlehrer.md

       WHERE NOT "Funktion8" IS NULL
     ```

-## Columns
+## Spalten

-This view contains 3 columns.
+Diese Ansicht hat 3 Spalten.

 **`Mandant`**